particle-iot/docs/src/content/hardware/best-practices/watchdog-timers.md

 ![XC6215](/assets/images/app-notes/AN023/xc6215.png)

 This power supply (3V3R) is connected to VCC on the AB1805 so it will stay fully powered.
 This is necessary because deep power down mode uses the EN pin to turn off the MCU 3V3 power, so we can't power the AB1805 from 3V3 without external power.
 The AB1805-SC design, below, uses a supercap instead of a separate regulator.

+### Software note for Photon 2 - AB1805-Li

+If you are using the wake from hibernate sleep feature with the Photon 2, note that the pin next to D7 is D10, but is in the same position as the Boron/Argon D8.
+If you use the constant `WKP` the correct pin name will be used, but be aware of this if you hardcode D8 or D10 in your code.

+Only the WKP pin can be used to wake the P2, Photon 2, and M-SoM from hibernate sleep.
+Also, WKP does not support software pull-up while in hibernate sleep mode.

 ### FeatherWing - AB1805-SC